ukd1/zfs-localpv/README.md

 ### Prerequisites

-Before installing ZFS driver please make sure your Kubernetes Cluster must meet the following prerequisites:
+Before installing ZFS driver please make sure your Kubernetes Cluster meets the following prerequisites :

-1. all the nodes must have zfs utils installed
+1. all the nodes must have ZFS utils installed
 2. ZPOOL has been setup for provisioning the volume
 3. You have access to install RBAC components into kube-system namespace.
    The OpenEBS ZFS driver components are installed in kube-system namespace